 Retaliation claims remain the most common of all discrimination charges filed with the Equal Employment Opportunity Commission (EEOC).
 In 2017, almost 49% of all EEOC filings involved workplace retaliation.
 Some recent examples highlight the impact of retaliation case settlements on an organization’s bottom line, not to mention reputation and productivity.
+With these claims, it is more important than ever for every workplace to implement an anti-retaliation training program.

 Under Title VII of the Civil Rights Act, and other laws, employers must not retaliate or punish an employee – fire, demote, harass or take other “adverse action” – for filing a discrimination complaint or participating in an internal investigation.

-Candid Litho to pay $242,799 to settle sex discrimination, harassment and retaliation suit
+Printing firm to pay $242,799 to settle sex discrimination, harassment and retaliation suit

-This printing and graphic arts company fired a female production manager after she complained about being the target of regular and continuous discrimination and sexual harassment.
+A printing and graphic arts company fired a female production manager after she complained about being the target of regular and continuous discrimination and sexual harassment.
 The company also fired her son and fiancé without justification, the EEOC said.

-Coral Gables Trust Company to pay $180,000 to settle sexual harassment and retaliation suit
+Wealth management firm to pay $180,000 to settle sexual harassment and retaliation suit

 A female executive assistant and marketing officer was subjected to a hostile work environment based on her gender.
 The company then retaliated against her after she complained.
 The hostile work environment included verbal and physical harassment at the main office and at various locations the employee visited on business trips.

-Aqua Resources to pay $150,000 to settle racial harassment and retaliation suit
+Water services company to pay $150,000 to settle racial harassment and retaliation suit

-The EEOC said that a white superintendent and white foreman at the water service company repeatedly made derogatory and offensive comments to an African-American foreman and black employees.
+The EEOC said that a white superintendent and white foreman at the company repeatedly made derogatory and offensive comments to an African-American foreman and black employees.
 The company not only failed to stop the harassment, it instead promoted one of the harassers and even assigned him to supervise the African-American foreman.
 When the foreman complained to company management about the hostile work environment, he was fired.

-Vador Ventures will pay $36,461 to settle an Equal Pay and retaliation suit
+Janitorial services company will pay $36,461 to settle an Equal Pay and retaliation suit

-A commercial janitorial services company paid a female employee a lower wage than her male counterpart for equal work.
+>This company paid a female employee a lower wage than her male counterpart for equal work.
 When she complained about the wage disparity and asked that her pay be increased, the company retaliated by assigning her additional work, subjecting her to verbal harassment and firing her, the EEOC said.

 Creating a retaliation-free workplace